frickeln/frickeln.github.io/_posts/2018-10-27-onyx-oscii-bot-midi-input.md

 Setup OSCII-Bot
 --------------------
 Get it [here](https://www.cockos.com/oscii-bot).
-Use the following script to test if your Onyx setup is correct.
+Use the following oscii-bot script to test if your Onyx setup is correct.
-Don't forget to adapt the ip if you are not using 192.168.44.44
+Don't forget to adapt the ip if you are not using 192.168.44.44.

 ```
 @input osc_in OSC "192.168.44.44:9000"
 @output osc_out OSC "192.168.44.44:8000"